DerrickGXD/DeepFair_With_JAX/README.md

 Coming soon.

 # Future Plans
 Optimising the training.
-Implement `test.py` for evaluation to achieve results as close as.
+Implement `test.py` for evaluation to achieve results as close as the research paper.
 Implement the model in other frameworks and compare **JIT** performance between frameworks.

 # References
 1. Jesús Bobadilla, Raúl Lara-Cabrera, Ángel González-Prieto, Fernando Ortega, (2020).
 DeepFair: Deep Learning for Improving Fairness in Recommender Systems[online].
 Avaliable from :arXiv:2006.05255.